 Legal Advocacy Services would prefer 3Ls and 2Ls but would not rule out any competent, dedicated and hard working 1L.
-If you need any additional information or have any questions or concerns, please feel free to contact:.
-Veronique Baker, Director, Legal Advocacy Services, Illinois Guardianship & Advocacy Commission, (312) 793-5914.
-For additional information, contact Greg Anderson.
+If you need any additional information or have any questions or concerns, please feel free to contact Veronique Baker, director of Legal Advocacy Services, at 312-793-5914.
+For additional information, contact Greg Anderson at email@example.com.

-As part of the program, you are paired up with attorneys (some NIU alumni) from the area to help them with their pro bono work among the residents of the shelter.
-The attorneys lessen their workload with the assistance of volunteer pro bono students, those in need are given services and NIU students get some practical experience.
+As part of the program, law students are paired with attorneys (including NIU alumni) from the area to help them with their pro bono work among the residents of the shelter.
+The attorneys lessen their workload with the assistance of volunteer pro bono students, those in need are given services and NIU students get practical experience.